 While iron deficiency is the most common cause of anemia, it must be pointed out that anemia is the last stage of iron deficiency.
 Iron dependent enzymes involved in energy production and metabolism are the first to be affected by low iron levels.
 Several researchers have clearly demonstrated that even a slight iron deficiency leads to a reduction in physical work capacity and productivity.
 Supplementation with iron has shown rapid improvements in work capacity in iron-deficient individuals.

 Even marginal iron deficiency can also significantly impair immune function.
 Iron deficiency greatly reduces the immune system’s ability to fight off infection, and can also lead to lymphatic tissue shrinkage, altered white blood cell concentrations, and defective white blood cell function.
 Iron deficiency may be the responsible factor in many individuals suffering from impaired immune function, chronic infections, and frequent colds.
+Additionally, low iron levels can cause brittle nails, hair loss, and pale skin.

 Iron deficiency is also associated with impaired brain function, including markedly decreased attentiveness; less complex or purposeful, narrower attention span; decreased persistence; and decreased voluntary activity.
 These symptoms can be especially present in children, making iron deficiency a leading contributor to learning disabilities.
 Fortunately, with iron supplementation there is a return to normal mental function.